Tamunonengiyeofori/Blockchain_Supply_Chain/README.md

 - The contract has a `supplyChain` name and is written in Solidity version 0.8.11.
 - It includes the necessary state variables, data structures, mappings, and events to manage the registration and ownership of farmers, processors, and crops.
 - The contract owner is set to the account that deploys the smart contract.
-- Events are used to log function calls and allow subscription from the user end of the blockchain.
+- Events are used to log function calls and allow subscriptions from the user end of the blockchain.

 ## Entities and Data Structures